DevExCodeHub/monitor-data-in-AIOpenScale/README.md

 ## Pre-requisites

 * **IBM Cloud account:**  An account must exist to use the platform.
-* **Watson Studio service instance:** A service instance must exist to be able to upload jupyter notebook
+* **Watson Studio service instance:** A service instance must exist to be able to upload jupyter notebook.
+* **Watson Machine Learning:** IBM Watson Machine Learning (WML) Service enables you to create, train, and deploy self-learning models using an automated, collaborative workflow.
+* **IBM Watson Open Scale:** Watson OpenScale provides your business with visibility, control and the ability to improve AI deployments, helps explain AI outcomes, and scales AI usage with automated neural network design and deployment.

 ## Steps
 ### Create an IBM cloud account
 If you do not have an IBM Cloud account, create an account [here](ibm.biz/ai-openscale-cloud)

+> Note : PLEASE MAKE ALL SERVICES UNDER ONE LOCATION.
+FOR EXAMPLE: Dallas

+### Create Object Storage Service
+1. Select Catalog found at the top right of the page.
+2. Click on Storage from the menu on the left.
+4. Choose **Object Storage** instance

+### Create Watson Machine Learning Service
+1. Select Catalog found at the top right of the page.
+2. Click on Watson from the menu on the left.
+4. Choose **Machine Learning** instance

 ### Create a Watson Studio service instance
 If you don't have a **watson Studio** instance, do the following: